println/autofirel2/README.md

   - Ou Colocar o l2.exe em modo de compatibilidade com o windows 7/8
   - Ou colocar o autofire em modo de compatibilidade com o windows 7/8

-You can use autofire with Windows 10 making one of three options below:
+You can use autofire with Windows 10 by one of three options below:

   - Disable the XBOX's game bar(WinKey + G in game)
   - Or Run the l2.exe in compatibility mode to windows 7/8